 \subsection{Connectivity of QPUs}

-The connectivity constraint is a common limitation for a QPU, which prevents direct implementation of a two-qubit gate on arbitrary pairs of qubit due to lack of direct physical coupling.
+The connectivity constraint is a common limitation for a QPU, which prevents direct implementation of a two-qubit gate on arbitrary pairs of qubits due to a lack of direct physical coupling.
 The connectivity of a QPU can be represented by a graph with its edge indicating allowed two-qubit couplings.
 For a DQC device, which is composed of multiple QPUs, one can establish quantum channels sharing entanglement among qubits across the QPUs.
-The topology of quantum channels in DQC device can be also represented as a graph, in which a wiggly edge indicates a pair of shared entanglement.
-We extend the connectivity graph for single-QPU device to multi-QPU DQC device by combining local connectivity (solid lines) and the cross-QPU quantum channels (wiggly lines) in Fig.~\ref{fig_g-example}.
+The topology of quantum channels in a DQC device can be also represented as a graph, in which a wiggly edge indicates a pair of shared entanglements.
+We extend the connectivity graph for single-QPU devices to multi-QPU DQC devices by combining local connectivity (solid lines) and the cross-QPU quantum channels (wiggly lines) in Fig.~\ref{fig_g-example}.

 On a single QPU, to overcome local connectivity limitations, a common approach is to apply additional swap gates, as illustrated in Figure~\ref{con_swap}.
 For high-quality performance of quantum computation under connectivity limitation, one needs to reduce the additional noises through the minimization of the swapping gates in the compilation of quantum circuits.
 Such a minimization process is called qubit allocation or assignment~\cite{MaoLiuYang2023-QbtAllctnDQC}.
 However, even with the optimal qubit allocation, for some types of physical qubits such as superconducting qubits, the average steps of swapping among qubits in the connectivity graph of a single QPU increases very quickly as the number of qubits gets larger.